-The Long Island Bioscience Hub (LIBH) will foster the development of therapeutics, preventatives, diagnostics, devices and research tools emerging from LIBH partner institutions that address diseases within the NIH's mission.
+The Long Island Bioscience Hub (LIBH) fosters the development of therapeutics, preventatives, diagnostics, devices, and research tools that address diseases within the NIH's mission.
 The development of these technologies will be supported by several funding mechanisms as well as a comprehensive suite of technology commercialization services that will help faculty and fellow innovators move their academic innovations into the commercial sector via a start-up company, licensing opportunity, and/or a strategic partnership.
-The LIBH will focus its resources on four specific areas:
+The LIBH focuses its resources on four specific areas:

 - 1. Expanding existing infrastructure to foster, prioritize, and commercialize innovations across partner institutions, - 2.
-Implementing translational funding initiatives that will accelerate technology development and create a pipeline of "commercial ready" innovations (the focus of this information packet), - 3.
+Implementing translational funding initiatives that will accelerate technology development and create a pipeline of "commercially ready" innovations (the focus of this information packet), - 3.
 Recruiting a regional talent pool of experienced Bio-Entrepreneurs in Residence (BEIRs) to facilitate early-stage company formation, - 4.
 Educating faculty, post-docs, and graduate students about entrepreneurship and commercialization in the life sciences, and establishing a formal mentor network.